 One can only conclude that the evolution of this glorious Cuisine was not an accident.
 Similar to other Grand Cuisine of the world, it is a result of the combination of three key elements.
 A nurturing environment is irreplaceable.
 Turkey is known for an abundance and diversity of foodstuff due to its rich flora, fauna and regional differentiation.
 And the legacy of an Imperial Kitchen is inescapable.
 Hundreds of cooks specializing in different types of dishes, all eager to please the royal palate, no doubt had their influence in perfecting the Cuisine as we know it today The Palace Kitchen, supported by a complex social organization, a vibrant urban life, specialization of labor, trade, and total control of the Spice Road, reflected the culmination of wealth and the flourishing of culture in the capital of a mighty Empire.
 And the influence of the longevity of social organization should not be taken lightly either.
 The Turkish State of Anatolia is a millennium old and so, naturally, is the Cuisine.
 Time is of the essence; as Ibn-i Haldun wrote, The religion of the King, in time, becomes that of the People, which also holds for the King’s food.
 This, the reign of the Ottoman Dynasty during 600 years, and a seamless cultural transition into the present day of modern Turkey led to the evolution of a grand Cuisine through differentiation, refinement, and perfection of dishes, as well as their sequence and combination of the meals.

 It is quite rare when all three of the above conditions are met, as they are in the French, the Chinese and the Turkish Cuisine.
-The Turkish Cuisine has the extra privilege of being at the crossroads of the Far-East and the Mediterranean, which mirrors a long and complex history of Turkish migration from the steppes of Central Asia (where they mingled with the Chinese) to Europe (where they exerted influence all the way to Vienna).
-All these unique characteristics and history have bestowed upon the cuisine a rich and varied number of dishes, which can be prepared and combined with other dishes in meals of almost infinite variety, but always in a non-arbitrary way This led to a cuisine that is open to improvisation through development of regional styles, while retaining its deep structure, as all great works of art do.
+The Turkish Cuisine has the extra privilege of being at the crossroads of the Far-East and the Mediterranean, which mirrors a long and complex history of Turkish migration from the steppes of Central Asia (where they mingled with the Chinese) to Europe (where they exerted influence to Vienna).
+All these unique characteristics and history have bestowed upon the cuisine a rich and varied number of dishes, which can be prepared and combined with other dishes in meals of almost infinite variety, but always in a non-arbitrary way, This led to a cuisine that is open to improvisation through development of regional styles, while retaining its deep structure, as all great works of art do.
 The cuisine is also an integral aspect of culture.
 It is a part of the rituals of everyday life events.
 It reflects spirituality, in forms that are specific to it, through symbolism and practice.

 Anyone who visits Turkey or has a meal in a Turkish home, regardless of the success of the particular cook, is sure to notice how unique the Cuisine is.
 Our intention here is to help the uninitiated to enjoy the food culture by achieving a higher level of understanding of the repertoire of dishes, related cultural practices, and their spiritual meaning.